A retired New York executive fits his Crystal Lake life into a small antique cabin (with style) in the age of the McMansion.

 Featured in the July 2008 issue of Northern Home & Cottage.
 Read the latest issue.

 When an old cottage on a popular lake goes up for sale, its neighbors fear the worst: a tear down, followed by an oversized McMansion squeezed onto a narrow lot.

-But when this pint-sized cottage on Crystal Lake changed hands a few years back, its new owner never even considered such a crime against Up North’s architectural heritage.
+But when this pint-sized cottage on Crystal Lake changed hands, its new owner never even considered such a crime against Up North’s architectural heritage.
 Sure, the cottage was small by today’s standards—a one-room living/dining/kitchen area, three shoebox-sized bedrooms, one bath—but its charm was jumbo-sized.